VR-25/acc/README.md

 External power is always converted before it reaches the battery.

+### Profiles

+Those are simply different config files.
+A config path can be supplied as first argument to `acca` and second to `accd` executables.

+Examples:

+_Copy the config:_

+Current config: `/dev/.vr25/acc/acca --config cat > /path/to/new/file`

+Default config: `/dev/.vr25/acc/acca /path/to/new/file --version` (`--version` can be replaced with any option + arguments, as seen below.)

+_Edit the copy:_

+`/dev/.vr25/acc/acca /path/to/new/file --set pause_capacity=75 resume_capacity=70` (if the file does not exist, it is created as a copy of the default config.)

+_Use the copy:_

+`/dev/.vr25/acc/accd --init /path/to/new/file` (the daemon is restarted with the new config.)

+_Back to the main config:_

+`/dev/.vr25/acc/accd --init`

 ### More

 ACC daemon does not have to be restarted after making changes to the config.